caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Note the two attributes, firstly to mark this method as a test, and secondly to indicate the exception type that the test will throw.
 Note also that this test has no explicit assertion code&mdash;assertion is handled in this case by the framework.
 The class containing this method will need to be decorated with the `[TestClass]` attribute in order for the Visual Studio test runner to pick up the test.

 Custom attributes can be created by creating a class that derives from `System.Attribute` or any of its descendents.
 The parameters to the attribute class's public constructor(s) are the attribute's positional parameters, and the class's public-settable properties (or public fields) are its named parameters.
 You can limit the targets of an attribute class (for example, to say that an attribute can only be used to decorate a method, not a class) by decorating the attribute class with the `[AttributeUsage]` attribute (for example, `[AttributeUsage(AttributeTargets.Method)]`).

+If the target of an attribute is potentially ambiguous, it can be specified by preceding the attribute name with the kind of target and a colon.

 Attribute classes are not instantiated until the metadata of the relevant item is inspected through reflection.
 Given an object reference `x`, the code `object[] attribs = x.GetType().GetTypeInfo().GetCustomAttributes(false);` will return an array of instances of the attributes that decorate the specific type of `x`, and changing the `false` parameter to `true` will return all attributes that decorate all of the types `x` is derived from.
 Note that a second call to `GetCustomAttributes()`, even on the same `TypeInfo` object, will return new attribute instances.
 For attributes on other kinds of declaration, in most cases there is a `GetCustomAttributes()` method which can be called on a `MemberInfo`-derived class appropriate to the kind of declaration; the most significant exception to this is attributes applied to the return type of a method, which are accessed through the `MethodInfo.ReturnTypeCustomAttributes` property.